Sigma117/CSG_Shop_Base/README.md

 This is an university project in collaboration with [Giovanni Lopopolo](https://github.com/giovannilopopolo98) and [Claudio Canulla](https://github.com/claudioc93).

 This work was intended to Build a Prototype Database Management System for a possible online trade shop to Store the items and transactions of customers.
-It is a store with the followind information:
+Below we have some information about the Database

 1. Customers: Id, name, surname, e-mail, password
 2. Supplier: VAT number, cel, E-mail, Address